gearglow/ReptiliaWithATwist/The List.md

 "And that's the first lap!"
 Bagman crowed.
 "Elysia Potter, with a time of just over 30 seconds!
 For reference, folks, this course was paced out with a Cleansweep 9 at 10 minutes per lap."

 On the pensieves, the other champions were fighting a fierce neck-and-neck battle partway down the track until Elysia lapped them.
-The sonic boom knocked them about like toy boats in a bathtub when the dog jumps in, and the others found out the hard way that the mirrors had been charmed unbreakable -- and _bouncy._
+The sonic boom knocked them about like toy boats in a bathtub when the dog jumps in, and the others found out the hard way that the mirrors had been charmed unbreakable -- and bouncy.

-They'd barely gotten themselves sorted out and made it a scant few dozen meters down the track before she did it again.
+They'd barely gotten themselves sorted out and made it a scant few hundred meters down the track before she did it again.

 "Right, that's it!"
 Cedric said.
 He waved his wand and conjured a net across the full span of the tunnel behind him.